Netherlands Antilles (former)

 Clock showing current local time now in Time Zone: America Curacao

-What is the International Telephone Dialling Code for Netherlands Antilles ?
+What is the International Telephone Dialing Code for Netherlands Antilles ?

-The International Dialling Code for Netherlands Antilles is +599.
+The International Dialing Code for Netherlands Antilles is +599.

 St. Maarten: +599-5